jedisct1/rust-siphash/README.md

 However, what the standard library documentation doesn't mention (or maybe it does, but this is not obvious) is that these functions are equivalent to hashing a byte array representation of these values *in native order*.

 So using `write_u32()` may cause a hash function to return different results according to the host endianness.
-When using `serde` on structures containing primitive values, don't expect the result to be portable.

 This is a poor design decision, counterintuitive and unsafe, but that's the way it is.